corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 	  alt="Virtual Node API Get Method Response"
    >}}

-5. Take a note of the *shortHash* value and *x500Name* for two nodes.
+5. Take a note of the *x500Name* for four nodes.

 6. Navigate to the *digital-currencies-ui/public/appConfig* directory.